-- If the new playlist is not empty, it is automatically loaded on the selected player channel (in 3 PGM mode) or on the PGM (in PGM/PRV mode) and it becomes the current playlist. - If the new playlist is empty, the system will ask you whether you want to copy the current playlist at this new location.
+- 7. Press the RECORD key to return to E2E mode. - If the new playlist is not empty, it is automatically loaded on the selected player channel (in 3 PGM mode) or on the PGM (in PGM/PRV mode) and it becomes the current playlist. - If the new playlist is empty, the system will ask you whether you want to copy the current playlist at this new location.